gridai/grid-docs/docs/features/sessions/1_1_list_status.md

 ## List Sessions

-On the [Sessions](https://platform.grid.ai/#/sessions) page you can see all your sessions, the ones that are running and the ones that are paused.
+From the Grid UI, you can see all your sessions on the [Sessions](https://platform.grid.ai/#/sessions) page.
+This view shows you both running and paused sessions.

 ![](/images/sessions/sessions-list.png)

-In the CLI you can see them with:
+In the CLI you can list sessions with:

 ```bash
 grid session
 ```

-## Team Members Sessions
+## Team Sessions

-You can also see your team member's sessions if you are part of a team.
+If you've been added to a team, you can see sessions created by everyone on your team in the Grid UI.

 ![](/images/sessions/team-member-sessions.gif)

-In the CLI you can see them with:
+Using the CLI, you can list all sessions created by your team with:

 ```bash
 grid session --global